Capone (2020 film): Plot

 The following Thanksgiving, the extended family joins Capone again for dinner.
 In the evening Mae brings Tony to sit beside him on the terrace.
 Tony holds Capone's hand, and Capone opens his eyes in astonishment.

 Production

 It was announced in October 2016 that Tom Hardy would star as Al Capone in the film, then known as Fonzo, which would be directed, written and edited by Josh Trank.
 Filming was initially to begin in the summer of 2017, with Hardy stating it would be released sometime in 2018.
-Hardy instead ended up filming Venom in 2017, and in March 2018 announced Fonzo as his next project.
+Hardy instead ended up filming the Sony's Spider-Man Universe (SSU) film Venom (2018) in 2017 and in March 2018 announced Fonzo as his next project.
 Later that month, Linda Cardellini, Matt Dillon, Kyle MacLachlan, Kathrine Narducci, Jack Lowden, Noel Fisher and Tilda Del Toro joined the cast.

-Filming began on March 19, 2018, in New Orleans, and lasted through May 15.
+Filming began on March 19, 2018 in New Orleans and lasted through May 15.

 On April 15, 2020, the trailer was released with its new title, Capone.

 Rapper and producer El-P composed the score for the film, which was released by Milan Records.